Ciales, Puerto Rico: Landmarks and places of interest

+The municipality is geographically located at the center of the island and is known as "The Heart of Puerto Rico."
+It serves as a vital corridor for mountain tourism, featuring a major segment of the Ruta Panorámica scenic highway along roads PR-143 and PR-155.
+This mountainous stretch is highly popular for agrotourism and eco-tourism, connecting visitors with traditional restaurants famous for local smoked meats, coffee farms, and panoramic lookouts across the Cordillera Central.

 Culture

 Festivals and events

 Ciales celebrates its patron saint festival in October.
 The Fiestas Patronales de Nuestra Señora del Rosario y San Jose is a religious and cultural celebration that generally features parades, games, artisans, amusement rides, regional food, and live entertainment.
 The festival has featured live performances by well-known artists such as Sabor Latino.

 Other festivals and events celebrated in Ciales include: